evncosta/100-Days-of-Code/Day 18/README.md

 A digital art generator that creates colorful dot grid patterns inspired by Damien Hirst's famous spot paintings.
 This project was completed as part of **Day 18** of the "100 Days of Code: The Complete Python Pro Bootcamp" course.

+## 🎓 Course Context

+This project was part of **Day 18: Turtle & the Graphical User Interface (GUI)** in the 100 Days of Code curriculum.
+It introduces graphical programming and visual output creation.

 ## 🎯 Project Overview

 The Hirst Painting Project features: